pfdubois/BridgeBidding/source/Slam.rst

 .. attention::
    Blackwood and RKC are tools for avoiding bad slams, not for finding slams.

-Be sure that any answer is acceptable, that you can still stop safely if you cannot bid slam.
 You can and must bid a six-level slam if you use Blackwood and then find you are off one Ace.

 A bid of 4N, when it is not quantitative,